deadshotx3/deadshotx3.github.io/README.md

----personal musings on the state of the world---
+---personal musings on a variety of things---